GhadeerZahwe/iDonate/README.md

 ### iDonate is built using the following technologies:

 - This project uses the [React Native app development framework](https://reactnative.dev/).
 React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- This Project uses [Laravel framework](https://laravel.com/)for backend,Laravel serves as a backend framework for PHP web development, offering features and tools that streamline backend processes, such as routing, database management, authentication, and API development, empowering developers to build robust and scalable server-side applications efficiently.
+- This project uses [Laravel framework](https://laravel.com/)for backend,Laravel serves as a backend framework for PHP web development, offering features and tools that streamline backend processes, such as routing, database management, authentication, and API development, empowering developers to build robust and scalable server-side applications efficiently.
+- This project uses [Electron.js](https://www.electronjs.org/) for crafting the desktop application.
+Electron.js enables the creation of native desktop applications using web technologies.
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) package which allows the app to create a custom storage and save it to a local database.
 - For location tracking, the app uses [Expo Location Library](https://docs.expo.dev/versions/latest/sdk/location/) which supports Android and iOS.
+- This project uses third-party integration with [OpenAI](https://openai.com/) to empower AI-driven chat capabilities.
-- For the IoT smart weight sensor that detects any change in the food weight value, the app utilizes the[ESP8266 Module](https://www.espressif.com/en/products/socs/esp8266), which employs [HTTPClient](https://www.arduino.cc/reference/en/libraries/httpclient/) to send requests and update the current food weight.
+- For the IoT smart weight sensor that detects any change in the food weight value, the app utilizes the [EKT 464885] Load Cell Sensor, designed as a half-bridge body scale component, to accurately measure the weight of food in addition to the [ESP8266 Module](https://www.espressif.com/en/products/socs/esp8266), which employs [HTTPClient](https://www.arduino.cc/reference/en/libraries/httpclient/) to send requests and update the current food weight.

 <br><br>